 The fishing villages of the Andaman Islands are quiet and peaceful oasis of natural beauty and traditional practices.
 They provide a unique glimpse into the traditional and sustainable lifestyles of the islanders.

-Suggested Read: Game fishing in Andaman and Best time to Visit Andaman
+Suggested Read: Snorkelling in Andaman and Places to visit in Andaman

 Visiting the fishing villages offers an authentic experience of the Andaman Islands and being a part of the harmonious relationship between people and the sea all the while emphasizing the importance of preserving these fragile ecosystems is indeed a pleasant feeling even if you are on a vacation to Andaman.